ChionanthusRetusus/thuhaphi.github.io/_pages/about.md

 ---
 Hi there, I'm Thu Ha 👋

-In 2026, I obtained the PhD degree in Computer Engineering and Signal Processing at University Paris Nanterre, France with the thesis entitled "Learning conditional correlation graphs with Riemannian Optimization", supervised by Prof.[Arnaud Breloy](https://abreloy.github.io/), Dr.[Florent Bouchard](https://flbouchard.github.io/), Asso.Prof.[Alexandre Hippert-Ferrer](https://ahippert.github.io/), and funded by Agence nationale de la recherche([ANR](https://anr.fr/))
+In 2026, I obtained the PhD's degree in Computer Engineering and Signal Processing at Université Paris Nanterre, France with the thesis entitled "Learning conditional correlation graphs with Riemannian Optimization", supervised by Prof.[Arnaud Breloy](https://abreloy.github.io/), Dr.[Florent Bouchard](https://flbouchard.github.io/), Asso.Prof.[Alexandre Hippert-Ferrer](https://ahippert.github.io/), and funded by Agence nationale de la recherche([ANR](https://anr.fr/)).
+In 2021, I obtained the jointly Master's degree in Computer Science, specializing in Data Science and Engineering at Eurecom and Institut Mines-Télécom.
+In 2018, I obtained the Bachelor's degree in Electronics and Telecommunications at University of Engineering and Technology, Vietnam National University (UET-VNU).

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.